 McGuire is the author of (The Plan Journal, 2018) and is the PI of an working with communities in the Chicago-Calumet, from which her team and her students won a National ASLA Student Award.
 McGuire is also the co-editor of (Applied Research & Design Publishing, 2019), and she is currently writing a new book, Surface Design in Landscape Architecture (Routledge, 2021).
 Her papers have been published in Journal of Landscape Architecture, Landscape Journal, and Topos.
 McGuire has been interviewed on on urban stormwater management, and her work has been profiled in and the .

-Prior to academia, McGuire practiced at Peter Walker & Partners in Berkeley, CA, and collaborated on stormwater design studies for the City of Chicago with Conservation Design Forum.
-The recipient of a US-EPA faculty research award, she has twice served as Research Fellow with the Landscape Architecture Foundation and was an inaugural 2016-2018 Design Research Fellow in the College of Fine & Applied Arts at the University of Illinois.
-McGuire holds a Master of Landscape Architecture from the University of Virginia School of Architecture, a Certificate in Leadership in Sustainability Management from the University of Chicago, and a BA in International Political Theory from the College of William & Mary.
+Prior to academia, McGuire practiced for ten years including for Peter Walker & Partners and Conservation Design Forum, and prior to joining the University of Illinois, she taught at Illinois Institute of Technology in Chicago.
+Her work has been financially supported by United States Environmental Protection Agency (US-EPA), University of Illinois Campus Research Board, Wright Ingraham Institute, the Brenton H. & Jean B. Wadsworth Endowment, the Stanley White Fund, and a 2016-2018 Design Research Fellowship in the College of Fine & Applied Arts at the University of Illinois.
+She has twice served as Research Fellow with the Landscape Architecture Foundation.
+McGuire holds a Master of Landscape Architecture degree from the University of Virginia, a Certificate in Leadership in Sustainability Management from the University of Chicago, and a BA in International Relations/Political Theory from the College of William & Mary.